Detailed installation guide

 We have built Terraform configuration files and Helm charts to deploy Databunker with all required components in AWS.
 Detailed instructions can be found here:

-Step-by-step production installation
+Method 4: Step-by-step production installation

-Start with backend server
+Start with backend database

 mkdir ~/data